isaaccontreras3/isaaccontreras3.github.io/about.md

 I have excellent analysis and research skills developed through data science and engineering projects utilizing a broad range of tools and methods, including but not limited to:

-Python, MATLAB, SQL, supervised and unsupervised machine learning algorithms
+Python, MATLAB, SQL, NoSQL, supervised and unsupervised machine learning algorithms

 ### Education

 #### Northwestern University

 M.S.
-Materials Science and engineering, December 2016
+Materials Science and Engineering, December 2016
 	Thesis: Atomic Layer Deposition to Minimize Surface Segregation and Particle Coarsening in Solid Oxide Fuel Cell Cathodes

 B.S.
 Materials Science and Engineering, June 2015